primiano/perfetto-docs/docs/design-docs/api-and-abi.md

 32-bit word contains also the state of each chunk (2 bits per chunk).

-Having fixed the total SMB size (hence the total memory overhead), the page size is a triangular tradeoff between:
+Having fixed the total SMB size (hence the total memory overhead), the page size is a triangular trade off between:

 1. IPC traffic: smaller pages -> more IPCs.
 2. Producer lock freedom: larger pages -> larger chunks -> data sources can